 We have discussed this material weakness with our independent registered public accounting firm and our Audit Committee.
 To remediate this material weakness, we have expanded our staff by hiring a Chief Financial Officer, a Director of Financial Reporting and a Vice President of Financial Planning and Accounting, each with prior public company financial reporting experience.
 We have also hired additional finance and accounting personnel with appropriate training to build our financial management and reporting infrastructure.
 We have initiated processes to further develop and document our accounting policies and financial reporting procedures and to implement additional internal controls.
-Although, we believe we have made improvements in our disclosure controls and procedures, as of our March 31, 2014 financial closing process we had not yet fully remediated the material weakness discussed above.
+Although, we believe we have made improvements in our disclosure controls and procedures, as of our June 30, 2014 financial closing process we had not yet fully remediated the material weakness discussed above.
 In addition, we cannot provide assurance that we have identified all of our existing material weaknesses, or that we will not in the future have additional material weaknesses.

 Neither we nor our independent registered public accounting firm has performed an evaluation of our internal control over financial reporting during any period in accordance with the provisions of the Sarbanes-Oxley Act.
 In light of the control deficiencies and the resulting material weakness that were identified as a result of the limited procedures performed, we believe that it is possible that had we and our independent registered public accounting firm performed an evaluation of our internal control over financial reporting in accordance with the provisions of the Sarbanes-Oxley Act, additional material weaknesses and significant control deficiencies may have been identified.
+Our management will be required to assess the effectiveness of our internal control over financial reporting as of December 31, 2014, the end of our current fiscal year.
 However, for as long as we remain an "emerging growth company" as defined in the JOBS Act, we intend to utilize the provision exempting us from the requirement that our independent registered public accounting firm provide an attestation on the effectiveness of our internal control over financial reporting.